 The Foundation has several long-term agreements relating to office facilities with the University expiring in 2044 to 2046.
 Lease payments for these facilities range from \$1 per year to \$10 per year, well below the current market rates for comparable space.
-The Foundation recognized an expense and in-kind revenue associated with these lease agreements of \$1,655,596 for the fiscal year ended June 30, 2019.
+The Foundation recognized an expense and in-kind revenue associated with these lease agreements of \$1,655,596 for the fiscal years ended June 30, 2020 and 2019.

 The Foundation transfers excess operating funds and certain funds held on behalf of University related entities and records a receivable due from the University.
-The receivable from the University was \$30,732,137 as of June 30, 2019, and is included in receivables and prepaid expenses in the accompanying Statement of Net Position.
+The receivable from the University was \$33,911,546 and \$30,732,137 as of June 30, 2020 and 2019, respectively, and is included in receivables and prepaid expenses in the accompanying Statements of Net Position.